-Planting in raised garden beds or containers makes it easier to keep the soil loose and aerated, which is especially important for clay rich soils.
-Whether you are using permanent garden beds or raised garden level beds it is easier to improve the garden soil quality when you work with a confined space.
+Planting in raised garden beds or containers makes it easier to keep the soil loose and aerated, which is especially important for clay-rich soils.
+Whether you are using permanent garden beds or raised garden level beds it is easier to improve the garden soil quality when you work in a confined space.

 4. Mulch the soil.

 Mulching helps to retain moisture in the soil and prevents the formation of hard crusts.
 And as the mulch decomposes, organic matter is added to your soil over time.

 Do not add sand as you may end up with a concrete-like soil structure.
 Instead use organic matter like compost, peat moss, and leaf mold to loosen the structure of the soil.

 We use Perlite to help aerate potting soil when it gets too dense over time.
 But this gets costly for larger areas.
 Gypsum is hailed by some as a clay soil buster but from the reports I have read experts are still divided on whether the effects have been universally proven.

 How to improve rocky soils